jjaswanson4/specification-enhancements/submitted/api-details-finalization-SUP-folder/api-details-finalization-SUP-WIP.md

         Note: The private-key is not stored in the X.509 certificate, it may be stored in a .pem file and this information is used while generating the X.509 certificate for the client
 #### Workload Fleet Manager Web-Service
 - On receiving the message from the Device Client, The Workload Fleet Management's web service MUST do the following :
-    - It identifies the client certificate from the Client-ID in the API Request URL
+    - It looks up the client certificate from the Client-ID in the API Request URL
     - The Workload Fleet Management's web service reads the following from the HTTP Request Header :
         - Signature-Input
         - Signature
         - Content-Digest (if body is present)
     - Use the Signature-Input in the header to determine which components were signed.
 Reconstruct the Signature Base canonical string using the actual values from the request including the SHA256 encoded content-digest from the received request body
-    - Then extract the base64-encoded message signature from the Signature header, and also compute the message signature string using the X.509 public-key and the Signature Base string.
+    - Then extract the base64-encoded message signature from the Signature header, and also verifies the message signature string using the client's X.509 public-key.
-    - If the message signature in the HTTP Header and the computed message signature match, then the payload is then processed by the Workload Fleet Management's web service.
+    - If the message signature in the HTTP Header and the verified message signature match, then the payload is then processed by the Workload Fleet Management's web service.
     - I the two do not match, the Workload Fleet Manager will repond with HTTP Error 401 as given below, and discontinue the session
       ```
       HTTP/1.1 401 Unauthorized